Joseph A. Lombardo

 Motorcycles have been on our streets since the nineteenth century.
 Ever since their first appearance, these fast, sleek machines have captured our imaginations and gone on to rank among the most popular auto vehicles in the country.
 According to the National Highway Traffic Safety Administration, over seven million motorcycles are currently registered across the United States.
 New Jersey has one of the highest numbers of motorcycles in the country, ranking #8 with nearly 330,500 registered vehicles.

-Common Causes of Motorcycle Accidents in New Jersey
+Common Causes of Motorcycle Accidents in Atlantic City, NJ

 Unfortunately, the speed and maneuverability that makes motorcycles popular, can also make them dangerous.
 According to the New Jersey Department of Law and Public Safety, motorcycle injuries and fatalities are widespread — and their numbers are increasing.
 Between 2003 and 2007, the amount of motorcycle registrations in New Jersey increased by 17%.
 During the same time period, 377 motorcycle deaths occurred on New Jersey highways.
 The Department of Law and Public Safety reports that among these deaths: